The Myth of the Technical Barrier

 After deploying agents across dozens of companies, these rules hold:

-2. Build for yourself first.
+- Build for yourself first.
 Every agent we deploy for clients was tested on our own operation.
-If it does not save us time, we do not ship it.
+If it doesn't save us time, we don't ship it.

 Want to see what agents would look like in your operation?
-Book an audit and we will map it out together.
+Book an audit and we'll map it out.
+Or see the full deployment methodology.